shabaz123/antenna-analyzer/README.md

 After you've done that, the BNC and N connectors can be soldered to the main board PCB and then solder the edge of the main board against the horizontal bare copper area on the end panel.

 # Meter Dial
-To remove the existing meter dial (100uA scale) remove the meter side ears (they are white and look like paddles, they might not be fitting to the meter as supplied).
+To remove the existing meter dial (100uA scale) remove the meter side ears (they look like paddles, they might not be fitted to the meter as supplied).
 Next, carefully remove the black bezel from the meter.
-It just unclips, if you gently bend the side lobes of the bezel (careful, they can break!).
+It just unclips, if you gently bend the side lobes of the bezel just a fraction of a degree (careful, they can break!).

 There is a white wedge-shaped meter zero position adjustment on the front of the meter.
 Rotate it so that the white wedge is centered for now.
 Next, unscrew the two small screws that hold the front clear plastic to the meter, and carefully lift off the front plastic.
 This is easier when that white wedge has been centered.